 Choose designs from the arts and crafts movement, contemporary country, and country damasks.
 Absolutely perfect for your cottage or for creating the English cottage look.

-Click on the link below for cherry picked designs to bring a little bit of the outdoors in.
+Search "country cottage" for cherry picked designs to bring a little bit of the outdoors in.
+Or click on "trends" and find country cottage.

 Fabrics are essential to English cottage decorating.
 Choose floral chintzes which are crisp cottons with a polished look, use ethnic fabrics like silk and anything natural such as linen or Burlap.